Coronavirus and myositis

 Will Gregory, consultant physiotherapist working for the Rheumatology Team at Salford Royal, has been working on a home exercise programme for people with myositis which you may find useful during this period of lockdown.

 The document is in a draft format for the time being and Will would welcome feedback.
 You can feedback by downloading this form and returning it to Will at William.Gregory@srft.nhs.uk

-The document contains two separate exercise programmes.
+The exercise document contains two separate exercise programmes.
 The first is from an internationally renowned research team in Sweden and is good to work on for diagnoses of dermatomyositis, polymyositis, anti-synthesase syndrome, IIM, overlap diagnoses and necrotising myopathy.

 The second programme is specifically for diagnoses of inclusion body myositis (IBM) and has been recommended by research in Australia and ratified by the team in Sweden.